Title IX - Sexual Assault and Victim Advocacy

 upon a student’s academic transcript, but are maintained in the Dean of Students office

-in accordance with college policy.
+in accordance with university policy.

 Appeal’s Process for Seeking Removal of Notation